 As a member of a fraternity or sorority, you will develop friendships different from other community relationships you've known before.

 When you join a fraternity or sorority, you find an everlasting support system that has your back when it matters most.
-One of the other pros of Greek life.

 Having a social life outside of the classroom is important to wind down from your studies and exams.
 Your newfound brothers and sisters in sororities and fraternities will organize social events to make that happen.